alii13/axe-accessibility-audit/README-script.md

 2. Verify you're in the correct directory with the CSV files
 3. Check if you have write permissions in the current directory
 4. Ensure the CSV files are not currently open in another program
+5. Verify that the CSV files follow the expected format with sections

 ## Notes

-- The script expects CSV files to be in a specific format with sections
+- The scripts expect CSV files to be in a specific format with sections
 - Large CSV files may take longer to process
 - The Excel sheet names are limited to 31 characters as per Excel's limitations
+- The `extract_violations.py` script specifically looks for the "Test Results" section in each CSV file